Training Resources for Job Seekers

 Are you looking for new skills?
 Do you need training?
-Find out about no-fee employment and training services available throughout the State..
+Find out about no-fee employment and training services available where you live.

 Not sure what kind of training you need?
 Contact your nearest SC Works Center for a no-fee skills assessment.

-Find Training Providers in South Carolina - The Eligible Training Provider List is the most comprehensive and only statewide source that lists qualified training providers, including locations, fees, programs, occupations, and apprenticeship programs.
-Your local SC Works Center can help you identify potential sources for training.
+The Eligible Training Provider List is the most comprehensive and only statewide source that lists qualified training providers, including locations, fees, programs, occupations, and apprenticeship programs.
+Your local SC Works Center can help you identify eligible schools for training.

 - Career Technical Education

 Is There Funding Available to Help Pay for Training?

 Workforce Innovation and Opportunity Act (WIOA) program – If you are out of work, need job training, or need to brush up on your skills, the Workforce Innovation and Opportunity Act (WIOA) program may help you.
 WIOA funds a variety of employment and training programs for youth and adults in various levels of services depending on needs and eligibility.
 Training Scholarships are offered to those that qualify.
 Services are offered in SC Works Centers throughout the State.
 Contact your local SC Works Center and ask for a Career Coach.

 Trade Adjustment Assistance Act – Assists workers who have lost their job or have reduced hours due to increased imports.

 Veterans Employment and Training Programs – Assists Veterans and those transitioning from military service into civilian work.